 Key to being kind is being human, too.
 Make sure that you’re giving frequent feedback, and not only when you need to criticize or point out the negative.
 As it turns out, focusing on an employee’s strengths when providing feedback makes them 30x more likely to be engaged with their work.

 The bottom line is that we’re all people, trying to help other people get more fulfillment out of this wonderful life.
 Letting kindness take the wheel has never led us astray.

 Slow down and understand each other

-In today’s world we work remotely, or with our noise-cancelling headphones in, and communicate through screens.
-We meet our friends in the bars we know and talking to strangers is seen as an uncomfortable and unwanted interaction.
+In today’s world, we work remotely, or with our noise-canceling headphones in, and communicate through screens.
+We meet our friends in bars we know, and talking to strangers is seen as an uncomfortable and unwanted interaction.
 We go home, get in bed, and hop on Reddit or Twitter or Instagram and absorb a lot of information that comes from algorithmically determined influencers who speak the same language we do in the same way that we speak it.